A selection principle for 2D steady Euler flows via the vanishing viscosity limit: Introduction

 where $\nGm$ is any non-contractible closed streamline of $\bv$, and $\bn$ is the upward-pointing unit normal to $\nGm$.
-The difficulty is that $b$ is not necessarily zero, since $P^\nu$ is not necessarily periodic in $x_1$.
+The difficulty is that $b$ is not necessarily zero because $P^\nu$ is not necessarily periodic in $x_1$.

-If $\bv$ does not have any contractible closed streamline, it follows from Theorem \ref{thm_rigidity} that $\bv$ must be a shear flow.
+If $\bv$ does not have any contractible closed streamline, it follows from Theorem \ref{main_thm}-\ref{thm_B} that $\bv$ must be a shear flow.
 Then it is easy to get from \eqref{line_integral_b} that $\bv=(c_0+c_1 x_2+c_2 x_2^2,0)$ for some constants $c_0,c_1,$ and $c_2$.

 If $\bv$ has a contractible closed streamline $\cGm$, we infer from Theorem \ref{main_thm}-\ref{thm_A} that $\omega$ is constant in $\textup{Int}(\cGm)$.
 This region can be extended to a maximal constant-vorticity domain $D$, whose boundary is approximated by a sequence of contractible closed streamlines inside $D$.
-Then by Hopf's lemma, there exists a point $z\in\partial D\cap \mbT\times(-1,1)$ such that $|\bv(z)|>0$.
+Then by Hopf's lemma, there exists a point $z\in\partial D\cap (\mbT\times(-1,1))$ such that $|\bv(z)|>0$.
 We can show that the constancy of $\omega$ in $D$ propagates across $z$ to the entire strip.
-To achieve this, let us take any sufficiently small disk $B_{\delta_0}(z)$ centered at $z$ with radius $\delta_0>0$.
-We infer from \eqref{starting_point} that almost all points of $B_{\delta_0}(z)\setminus\Bar{D}$ belong to $u^{-1}(\msR(u))$.
+Indeed, for any sufficiently small disk $B_{\delta_0}(z)$ centered at $z$ with radius $\delta_0>0$, it follows from \eqref{starting_point} that almost all points of $B_{\delta_0}(z)\setminus\Bar{D}$ belong to $u^{-1}(\msR(u))$.
 By the maximality of $D$, $B_{\delta_0}(z)\setminus\Bar{D}$ cannot contain any point on a contractible closed streamline.
 Hence, any small neighborhood of $z$ must contain a point lying on a non-contractible closed streamline.
 This forces the constant $b$ in \eqref{line_integral_b} to be zero, implying that $\omega$ is constant in the entire strip.
-Finally, the only constant vorticity flow in a periodic strip is the shear flow $(c_0+c_1 x_2,0)$, which contradicts the existence of a contractible closed streamline.
+Finally, the only constant-vorticity flow in a periodic strip is the shear flow $(c_0+c_1 x_2,0)$, which contradicts the existence of a contractible closed streamline.